Lab-Brat/Lab-Brat/README.md

-<h1 align="center"> Hello Eveyone!
+<h1 align="center"> Hello Everyone!
 I'm Stepan K. </h1>

 <h3 align="center"> I'm a self-taught Linux Engineer and a Developer </h3>

 ## A Bit About Me

-* I am fluent in Python 🐍, RHCSA in Linux 🐧, Learning DevOps/SRE ♻ and all kinds of other stuff.
+* I am fluent in Python 🐍, RHCSA in Linux 🐧, DevOps/SRE practitioner ♻ and all kinds of other stuff.
 * I work as an Infrastructure Support Engineer (Sysadmin + Support + DevOps).
 * I grew up in China, and spent most of my life there.
 But now I am a digital nomad.
-* I have a degree in Metallurgical Engineering form Shanghai University (Super "Useful").
+* I have a degree in Metallurgical Engineering from Shanghai University (Super "Useful").
 * I am a cat parent (How could you not be??)
 * I post my code and some Linux stuff on Twitter [@Lab__Brat](https://twitter.com/Lab__Brat)